Quasi-Bayesian Inference for Production Frontiers: Setup

-There is a trade-off between efficiency and robustness underlying the choice of $\tau_n$.
-Note that $\hat{q}_n(\tau_n)$ naturally estimates $q(\tau_n)$, and thus is a downward-biased estimator of the production frontier with bias $q(\tau_n) - q(1) \equiv q(\tau_n) - \phi(x)$.
-As $\tau_n$ approaches one, the bias becomes smaller.
-However, the estimator becomes less robust as well because a smaller proportion of the data are used for estimation.
-On the other hand, if $\tau_n$ is relatively too far away from one (but still close to one), the bias between $q(\tau_n)$ and $q(1)$ plays a significant role in the mean squared error (MSE), which is not asymptotically negligible.
-Existing inference methods of the production frontier belong to the latter case that

-where this $\tau_n$ makes the bias asymptotically non-negligible.
-Instead, we consider alternative asymptotics and treat $\tau_n$ as closer to one than as assumed in \eqref{eq:inter}.

-\begin{ass} $\tau_n = 1 - \frac{k}{n}$ for some $k \in (0,\infty)$ and $kp_0$ is not an integer. \end{ass} The sequence of $\tau_n$ is referred to as the extreme quantile index by \cite{CH05} and \cite{DFS10}, and as fixed-k asymptotics by \cite{MW16}.
-Comparing with \eqref{eq:inter}, the first part of Assumption \ref{ass:unique} treats $k_n$ as fixed at $k$, which does not diverge to infinite as sample size increases.
-However, since $k$ can be greater than 1, we still use interior data points, rather than the maximum of the feasible outputs, for inference.
-Therefore, our inference procedures are robust to (a certain amount of) outliers, although it is indeed less robust than the existing inference with $\tau_n$ defined in \eqref{eq:inter}.
+\begin{ass} Suppose $k$ is not an integer. \end{ass} The population counterpart of $\hat{\tau}_n$ is $\tau_n=1-\frac{k}{np_0}$.
+In the literature, $\tau_n$ is referred to as the extreme quantile index by \cite{CH05} and \cite{DFS10}, and as fixed-k asymptotics by \cite{MW16}.
+For comparison, the quantile index $\tau_n'$ is intermediate if

+Compared with \eqref{eq:inter}, $np_0(1-\tau_n) = k$, which does not diverge to infinite as the sample size increases.
+However, since $k$ can be greater than 1, we still use interior data points, rather than the maximum of the feasible outputs, for estimation and inference.
+Therefore, our method is robust to $\lceil k-1 \rceil$\footnote{$\lceil u \rceil$ denotes the smallest integer that is greater than or equal to $u$.} largest outliers, although it is indeed less robust than the existing inference based on the intermediate quantile estimations.
 The second part of Assumption \ref{ass:unique} is to guarantee that the limiting objective function of our minimization problem in \eqref{eq:qhat} has a unique minimizer.
-We view this assumption as mild because we have the freedom to choose $k$ and the integers are sparse on the real line.
+This assumption is mild because we have the freedom to choose $k$ and the integers are sparse on the real line.